Wormwood: Lore, Historical Uses and Cultivation Information:

 USDA Temperature Zones: 3 to 10.
 Grows from Florida into Canada.

 Similar Species: Artemisia vulgaris (mugwort): Flowers are different color and configuration than absinthium.

 “I am a bitter sweetheart, your friend and lover.”

-NOTE: This plant gives off absinthin, which inhibits the growth of other plants, so it should be grown alone, in deep pots, or used as a natural border.
+NOTE: This plant gives off absinthin, a natural substance that inhibits the growth of other plants, so it should be grown alone, in deep pots, or used as a natural border around your property.

 Wormwood is an easy perennial to cultivate throughout the USA.
 It grows wild throughout the world in all Mediterranean climates and beyond.

 A hardy perennial, almost shrubby, growing up to 72 Inches (30–180 cm) in height, its spreading branches covered with white, silky hairs.
 The leaves are much-divided and have an intense, persistent bitter flavor and strong odor.
 The flower heads are greenish or yellow, 1/8-inch wide, and very numerous.
 Its seeds are grayish and very small.
 Native to Europe and sometimes as an escape in North America.

 Grows in mostly sun to partial shade.
 If you have hot summers, plant in half shade.
 Prefers rich, moist, well draining soil with a pH of 5.5 to 7.
 Surface sow the seeds.
 For best germination results grow indoors in soil; black earth/peat moss mixture.
 Transplant outside after risk of frost.